Types of Hem Stitches

 As the name suggests this stitch is almost invisible to the naked eye.
 It has to be done with great care to give a neat finish.
 It is used mainly in men’s wear.

-How to sew a blind hem by hand:
+How to sew a blind hem by hand

 4. What is a narrow hem stitch?

-How to sew a narrow hem:
+How to sew a narrow hem

 Narrow hem can be done using a sewing machine or simply by hand.
 The below video shows you how to sew a narrow hem using a sewing machine.

 Used on fine materials.
-Edging of saris, edges of rills, puff sleeves, etc are finished using rolled hem.
+Edging of saris, edges of rills, puff sleeves, etc., are finished using rolled hem.

-How to sew a rolled hem by hand:
+How to sew a rolled hem

-6. What is a Circular or curved hem stitch?
+6. What is a Circular or Curved Hem Stitch?

 A type of hem only, but used on bias-cut cloth.
 When one needs to turn a straight edge on a bias cloth, it is difficult to do so, that is when this stitch comes in handy.
 Used on umbrella cut frocks etc. when the edge of the garment is always cut on the bias.

-How to sew a circular or curved hem:
+How to Sew a Circular or Curved Hem

 Sewing a curved hem can be tricky, but with a few simple steps, you can achieve a beautiful result.
 To begin, the bias-cut cloth is turned inside out and then a temporary stitch is put in loosely.
 Next, the thread is pulled a little to give small gathers.
 After that, the gathers can be spread out and then hemmed into place.
 With some patience and practice, you can master this technique and create stunning garments!